 - 156. In the coming decades, potential output growth may be significantly lower than in the past decade due to the foreseeable decline in the volume of labour.
 If the contributions of capital services and total factor productivity to potential output growth remain at the current low level, potential output is unlikely to grow at the same consistent rates as between 2010 and 2019 for the foreseeable future.
-Without an economic policy correction and changes in the investment behaviour of companies, there may be significantly less leeway in the distribution of value added between consumption and capital formation and in the distribution of income within the population. - 157.
-The GCEE's analyses clearly show that this situation is not inevitable if timely and decisive economic policy action is taken.
-Reforms that strengthen incentives to work rightarrow ITEM 319 FF. and thus increase labour supply are an important component of a possible growth strategy.
-In addition, there is a need for long-term measures which not only enable productivity gains through technological progress and factor reallocation, but also mitigate the decline in labour supply due to labour migration and promote modernisation of the capital stock through capital formation. rightarrow ITEMS 125, 139, 145 AND 147
+Without an economic policy correction and changes in the investment behaviour of companies, there may be significantly less leeway in the distribution of value added between consumption and capital formation and in the distribution of income within the population. - and decisive economic policy action is taken.
+Reforms that strengthen incentives to work with thus increase labour supply are an important component of a possible growth strategy.
+In addition, there is a need for long-term measures which not only enable productivity gains through technological progress and factor reallocation, but also mitigate the decline in labour supply due to labour migration and promote modernisation of the capital stock through capital formation.
+WITEMS 125, 139, 145 AND 147